linhlumoe/react-weather-forecast/README.md

-# Getting Started with Create React App
+# Weather Forecast Assignment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 UI Library: BaseWeb UI

-## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run
 ### `yarn start`

 Install, build the React app then run the node server which serves the built static files Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Other available Scripts

 ### `yarn start:client`